I-Play Music Standards of Admission Policy 2025 to 2027

 -

-Have the willingness to try different approaches to learn a skill, to aid or speed up learning
+Have the willingness to try different approaches to learn a particular skill, so as to aid or speed up learning.

 -